MarcinKonowalczyk/TCSPC-fitting-with-IRF/README.md

 Demonstration of fitting Time-Correlated Single Photon Counting (TCSPC) data with consideration of the Instrument Response Function (IRF).

+Note that the example data included in this repository is **artificial**, although its appearance is based on that of a real measurement.
+The IRF is real, and has been recorded on a Edinburgh Instruments [FS5 Spectrofluorometer](https://www.edinst.com/products/fs5-spectrofluorometer/).

 <p align="center"><img src="./figures/display_image.png" width="75%"></p>